278 placer claims

 Esmeralda County, Nevada.

-The Alkali Lake lithium project is located approximately 12 km (7.5 mi) northeast of Albemarle Corporation’s Rockwood Lithium brine-based lithium operation in the Clayton Valley, near Silver Peak, Nevada.
+The Alkali Lake lithium project is located approximately 12 km (7.5 mi) northeast of Albemarle Corporation’s Silver Peak Lithium Brine operation in the Clayton Valley, near Silver Peak, Nevada.

 Dajin Resources (US) Corp. has reviewed the recently completed gravity survey at Alkali Lake.
 The survey was completed by Magee Geophysical Services LLC of Reno, Nevada and the 3D gravity and airborne magnetic basin modeling was prepared by Wright Geophysics Inc. of Elko, Nevada.